larson-group/clubb_release/Readme.txt

 HP/Compaq/DEC Fortran on Alpha also appears to work but because future Alpha processor development has ceased it is not extensively tested.

-The GNU Fortran compiler (GCC 4.0.x) does not implement the entire Fortran 90 standard yet, and so does not work at all.
+The GNU Fortran compiler (GCC 4.1.x) may or may not work.
+The version that ships with RHEL 5 does not.

 It is important to note that all these compilers use *incompatible* module formats for the .mod files!
-If you want to use different compilers on the same system, you will need to build a different set of netCDF mod files for each compiler and use -M or -I to specify their location.
+If you want to use different compilers on the same system, you will need to build a different set of netCDF mod files for each compiler and use -M or -I flags to specify their location.

 In order to get similar results on differing architectures, platforms, and compilers, initially try a conservative optimization and enable